Ecological restoration: Definition

-Restoration ecology is the academic study of the process, whereas ecological restoration is the actual project or process by restoration practitioners.
-The Society for Ecological Restoration defines "ecological restoration" as an "intentional activity that initiates or accelerates the recovery of an ecosystem with respect to its health, integrity and sustainability".
-Ecological restoration includes a wide scope of projects including erosion control, reforestation, removal of non-native species and weeds, revegetation of disturbed areas, daylighting streams, the reintroduction of native species (preferably native species that have local adaptation), and habitat and range improvement for targeted species.
-For many researchers, the ecological restoration must include the local communities: they call this process the "social-ecological restoration".
+The Society for Ecological Restoration defines restoration as "the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed."
+Restoration ecology is the academic study of the science of restoration, whereas ecological restoration is the implementation by practitioners.
+Ecological restoration includes a wide diversity of methods including erosion control, reforestation, removal of non-native species and weeds, revegetation of disturbed areas, daylighting streams, the reintroduction of native species, habitat and range improvement for targeted species and establishing wildlife corridors.
+Many scholars and practitioners argue that ecological restoration must include local communities and stakeholders: they call this process the "social-ecological restoration".